Rosiglitazone/metformin (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have any kind of heart or blood vessel disease, heart failure, or a history of a heart attack.
-Tell your doctor if you have kidney disease, liver disease, an adrenal gland disorder, a pituitary gland disorder, edema (fluid retention or swelling), macular edema (swelling of the back of the eye), fragile bones (especially women), or vitamin B12 deficiency.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have heart failure, heart problems, or you had a heart attack.
+Tell your doctor if you have kidney disease, liver disease, edema (fluid retention or swelling), macular edema, an adrenal or pituitary gland problem, or a vitamin B12 deficiency.

 Possible Side Effects While Using This Medicine